silvest/HEPfit/README.md

 Documentation:
 --------------
-The documentation of the master branch is available from the [HEPfit webpage](https://hepfit.roma1.infn.it/doc/master/index.html).
+The documentation of the master branch is available from the [HEPfit github.io webpage](https://silvest.github.io/HEPfit/).
 It is meant for the developers and is updated periodically.
-Documentation can also be generated from the master using the pacakging script in the `Packaging` directory by running
+Documentation can also be generated from the master using the packaging script in the `Packaging` directory by running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ cd Packaging
 $ sh makepackage.sh --doxygen